-In the field of location tracking there needs to be lot of back-and-forth communication between devices and the backend.
-Device transmits location stream and health information (battery level network strength etc.).
-Backend processes this information applies business logic on top and sends configuration commands back to devices in order to orchestrate tracking.
-These configuration commands determine when to start/stop tracking frequency at which to collect GPS data (time and distance) frequency at which to transmit GPS data and so on.
+In the field of location tracking, there needs to be lot of back-and-forth communication between devices and the backend.
+Device transmits location, activity and health data.
+Then the backend processes this information, applies business logic on top and sends configuration commands back to the devices in order to orchestrate tracking.
+These configuration commands determine when to start/stop tracking, frequency at which to collect GPS data (time and distance), frequency at which to transmit GPS data and so on.

 First of all here’s why we decided to move to MQTT:

 - MQTT is much more battery-efficient (than HTTP) in maintaining long running connections and transmitting data periodically